Attention-deficit/hyperactivity disorder (ADHD)

 - How much the behavior affects the child's ability to function

-The goal is to improve the child's ability to grow, learn, and develop relationships.
-Doctors should work together with parents and school staff.
+ADHD is a lifelong condition but its effect can be managed with treatment.
+The goal of treatment is to improve the child's ability to grow, learn, and have relationships.
+Doctors should work together with parents, school staff, and other health professionals.
 Together, they can set realistic goals and keep an eye on the child's response.
 Proper treatment can prevent problems later in life.

 - Selective norepinephrine reuptake inhibitors—to promote attention and decrease impulsiveness and hyperactivity